UniversityOfHelsinkiCS/toska.dev/README.md

 github: lomake
 title: Tilannekuvalomake
 date: Helmikuu 2020 -
+tags: Deprekoitu,Testi
+key: 999
 ---
 ```

 github: project name on GitHub
 title: project's name
 date: Project starting month - Project ending month (if any) e.g. Helmikuu 2020 - Kesäkuu 2021
+tags: (optional) Tags related to the project.
+If multiple separate with ,
+key: (optional - defaults to 0) Decides the order on the front page.
+Smaller number comes first.
+If tied uses alphabetical order.

 3. Add the actual content describing the project